centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 I believe that in 2020 WebSocket is still an entertaining technology which is not so well-known and understood like HTTP.

 In this blog post I'd like to tell about state of WebSocket in Go language ecosystem, and a way we could write scalable WebSocket servers.
 Most advices here are generic enough and can be easily approximated to other programming languages.
-We won't talk a lot about WebSocket transport pros and cons – there will be links to other resources on this topic.
-So if you are interested in WebSocket and messaging technologies (especially real-time messaging) - keep on reading.
+We won't talk a lot about WebSocket transport pros and cons – I'll provide links to other resources on this topic.
+If you are interested in WebSocket and messaging technologies (especially real-time messaging) - keep on reading.

-If you don't know what WebSocket is – here is a couple of curious links to read:
+If you don't know what WebSocket is – check out the following curious links:

 * https://hpbn.co/websocket/ – a wonderful chapter of great book by Ilya Grigorik
 * https://lucumr.pocoo.org/2012/9/24/websockets-101/ – valuable thoughts about WebSocket from Armin Ronacher